Blog

 The 9:16 aspect ratio is common on phone apps because it’s usually the same or similar to a smartphone’s aspect ratio.

 It recently became a popular aspect ratio as smartphone and social platform usage increased.
-And you’ll easily spot it in YouTube shorts and Instagram reels.
+And you’ll definitely spot it in YouTube Shorts and Instagram reels.

 1:1 (Square)